Rush Limbaugh, having more fun than a human being should be allowed to have here on the Excellence in Broadcasting Network.

 Roll right on in just a second.

-I uh spoke too soon.
+I spoke too soon a moment ago.

-In fact, ladies and gentlemen, we do we do have news about ports.
+In fact, ladies and gentlemen, we do.

 Mexico and major shipping interests are bolstering Pacific ports south of our border, hoping to catch future runoff as an increasing tide of Asian cargo sails toward already clogged ports in California.

-So Mexico just discovered a huge oil field in the Gulf.
+So, Mexico just discovered a huge oil field in the Gulf.

 We're not drilling there.